Home Home

 The second photograph was taken from near the junction of Gosford Street and Far Gosford Street, adjacent to where Gosford Gate once stood.
 This area has been improved in 2006-07 and now features a pleasant walkway alongside the newly built student accomodation.
 Hovering your mouse over that photo will reveal the way it looked back in 2002.

-The third image is near to Acacia Avenue, and a little further down the river is St. Anne's Charterhouse, once the home to Carthusian monks - the strictest order.
+The third image is near to Acacia Avenue, and a little farther down the river is St. Anne's Charterhouse, once the home to Carthusian monks - the strictest order.
 It was near here that the final photograph in the sequence was taken.

 In August 2006 two Urban Explorers, known mysteriously as "Dweeb and Raddog", bravely followed the complete culverted length of the Sherbourne, hidden deep beneath Coventry's town centre.
 You can see a plethora of their photographs on this '28 Days Later' forum page; 31st August 2006.